NewsLocal NewsIn Your NeighborhoodOshkosh

 "Very small space, classrooms, not a lot of storage," Kelly Kozlosky, a 4K teacher at H.B Patch, says.
 "We're sharing things between all of us just because we don't have the space to keep a lot of things in our own classroom.
 We make it work, but it looks a little crazy sometimes."

-Currently, the 4K is a half-day program, but by expanding H.B.
-Patch, the district would be able to provide full-day 4K programming.
+Currently, the 4K is a half-day program, but with approval of the capital referendum, the district would be able to provide full-day 4K programming.

 Kozlosky says not only would a full day program be beneficial for the students' development, but it would also provide an extra source of childcare for the community.